Borrowing from other libraries is simple.

 - Student Request Form

-Enter your first name, last name and the last 4 digits of your student number to login.
+Enter your first name, last name and your student ID number to login.

 - Faculty & Staff Request Form

 Enter your employee number.

 Complete all required fields.
 Remember to include your email address or phone number.
 You will be notified when the item arrives (usually in one week.)

 When one library borrows materials from another, it is called InterLibrary Loan or "ILL."
 Borrowing from other libraries offers access to materials that are not available in Holman Library.
 InterLibrary Loan is a voluntary cooperative arrangement among libraries and is bound by the Washington State Interlibrary Sharing Code and Copyright Law.

 Current students, faculty, and staff of Green River may all use InterLibrary Loan.
 Community borrowers must use their local public or county library system for materials.